 What to expect

 - You'll often work in a treatment room with specialist equipment.
 However, the job can involve spending time outside in all weathers during sporting fixtures and training.

 - It's possible to affiliate yourself to one or more gyms, which may recommend you to members so that you develop a pool of private patients/clients.

-Although you don't need a degree to practise as a sports therapist in the UK, many jobs ask for a degree-level qualification and membership of The Society of Sports Therapists.
+Although you don't need a degree to practise as a sports therapist in the UK, many jobs now require a degree-level qualification and membership of The Society of Sports Therapists.

 It's also a requirement of The SST that you have a valid and physically assessed first aid certificate, which you must maintain to keep your membership.